jgkawell/docker-scripts/README.md

 Within this repository are Dockerfiles and docker-compose files that will build different images for ROS and OMPL development along with the needed tools for MoveIt!, Sawyer, and CC-LfD.
 While you can simply build these images, this takes a while and it is much easier to simply pull them from Docker Hub as they are already stored there.

-I would suggest that you pick which image you want (by reading the README's within each folder) and then simply start them with the below commands:
+I would suggest that you pick which image you want (by reading the README's within each folder) and then simply pull them with the below commands:

 ```
 docker pull jgkawell/{repository}:{tag}